qrichert/deezconfigs/README.md

 If you always use the same config root (common case), you can point the `DEEZ_ROOT` environment variable to it.
-In this case, deezconfigs will default to that instead of the current working directory.
+In this case, deezconfigs will default to it if no root is given on the CLI, and neither the current directory, nor its parents are a root.
 This lets you run `deez` from anywhere with much less typing.

 ```console
 # Will status `/home/deez/root` wherever you are.